 Eager to hit the ground as soon as possible?
 There are two ways you can complete your degree program faster than average:

-• Look for academic programs that offer accelerated options.
-National University’s unique course modalities — which include on-site, online, and hybrid options — and one-course-per-month programs enable students to complete their bachelor’s and associate’s degrees rapidly and flexibly, working at their own pace and on their own schedule.
+- Look for academic programs that offer accelerated options.
+National University’s unique course modalities — which include in-person, online, and hybrid options — and one-course-per-month programs enable students to complete their bachelor’s and associate’s degrees rapidly and flexibly, working at their own pace and on their own schedule.
 The paralegal certificate program at National University is designed to be completed in as little as eight months.

 Necessary Skills for Paralegals